ehealth-ua/ehealth-support-assistant-web/README.md

 ### Supported Models

-This extension provides support for **Qwen 3 Coder in agent mode**, as well as the following models in chat mode:
+This extension provides support for **GLM 4.6 in agent mode**, as well as the following models in chat mode:

 | Model | Token Speed |
 |------------|-------------|